axe MCP Server

 What It Does

-1. API Key Validation - Validates the user's API key to ensure authorized access
+1. Authentication - Validates the user's credentials (either an API key or an OAuth 2.0 access token) to ensure authorized access

 2. Configuration Retrieval - Fetches the user's organization-specific axe Configuration settings, including: